Immigration updates

 Generally, you will need the bellow supporting documents.
 However, depending on your personal situation, whether you are applying for acompanying family members' extension of immigration documents at the same time, and how you answer questions in the pre-application questionnaire in your online account, you might need to provide different and/or additional documents.

-1. Confirmation of Enrolment from the University of Saskatchewan.
+1. Confirmation of Enrolment versus Letter of Acceptance

-- If you have completed one program of study and got accepted into another program of study, you will need to include both your Confirmation of Enrolment (COE) Letter and your Letter of Acceptance (LOA) for your new program of study.
+- If you have completed one program of study at USask and got accepted into another program of study at USask, you will need to include both your Confirmation of Enrolment (COE) Letter and your Letter of Acceptance (LOA) for your new program of study.

 2. Proof of means of financial support

-- You must prove you have enough money to support yourself and your dependents (if applicable) while you study in Canada.
+- You must prove you have enough money to support yourself while you study in Canada.
 Find out what documents you can use to prove you have the minimum amount of money that you will need.
-Please note, IRCC made changes to the minimum funds required on Jan 1, 2024.
+If hoping to extend a study permit for 12 months or more, at the minimum, you must have enough money for one full year of tuition plus at least $20,635 for 12 months of living expenses in Canada.
+Living costs amount increases if you have family memebers accompanying you in Canada during your studies.

 - You must include the biodata page of your passport with your picture, plus all other pages with stamps, visas and/or markings.

-You do NOT need a PAL (provincial attestation letter) if you are in Canada, have a valid study permit and are applying for a study permit extension.
+- You do NOT need a PAL if you are in Canada, have a valid study permit and are applying for a study permit extension at the same DLI and level of study as your current study permit.
+Please visit USask's PAL FAQ to learn more.

-Additional documents, such as, for example, a medical exam, and biometrics, may be required and can vary depending on your situation.
-Therefore, be sure to always carefully read and follow the application instructions.
-When in doubt, contact ISSAC!
+7. Additional documents, such as, a medical exam, and biometrics, may be required, depending on your situation.

 Confirmation of Enrolment (COE) Verification